 The Estonian Conservative People’s Party is a national conservative party that is founded on the idea of the continuity of the Republic of Estonia and on the Constitution of the Republic of Estonia, and unites the people who stand for the nation state, the traditional values of society, and democratic principles.

 The Estonian Conservative People’s Party Faction in the 14th Riigikogu has 19 members.

 The Estonian Conservative People’s Party aims to ensure the independence and sovereignty of Estonia, and to carry out the interests of the Estonian nation and state.
 The political basis of the party is a rule of law founded on democracy and the separation of powers.

 The Estonian Conservative People’s Party is the third largest political party in Estonia in terms of membership.
-As at April 2019, the party has nearly 8,800 members.
+As at January 2021, the party has 9000 members.

 The fundamental values of the Estonian Conservative People’s Party are the following:

 • the vitality of the Estonian values, founded on support for the language, culture, education, family, traditions and national economy

 • participation society of equal opportunities, where open, honest and democratic governance ensures an opportunity for self-realisation and political involvement to every citizen